keplerlab/katna/README.md

 5) On windows, ensure that anaconda has admin rights if installing with anaconda as it fails with the write permission while installing some modules.

-6) If you get "RuntimeError: No ffmpeg exe could be found.
-Install ffmpeg on your system, or set the IMAGEIO_FFMPEG_EXE environment variable".
-Go to the **imageio_ffmpeg-*.egg** folder inside your **site-packages** folder, there's ffmpeg file inside binaries folder set it's path to environment variable.
+6) If you get "RuntimeError: No ffmpeg exe could be found".
+Install ffmpeg on your system, and/or set the IMAGEIO_FFMPEG_EXE or FFMPEG_EXE environment variable to path of your ffmpeg binary.
+Usually ffmpeg is installed using imageio-ffmpeg package, Check **imageio_ffmpeg-*.egg** folder inside your **site-packages** folder, there should be a ffmpeg file inside binaries folder, check if this file has proper read/executable permission set and additionally set it's path to environment variable.

 ### How to use Library